Aiden0415/Aiden0415/README.md

 - 🥅My goal is to work as a Network Engineer in Singapore
 - 👽fun fact: I love playing fps games but I'm sooooooo bad at it 😆
 - 🏆I have competed a gran turismo race once 😜
+- 📢I also organized information about It-Network, so please pay a lot of attention! 😙

 ## Notion 📝
 Visit my Notion page!